M507/Restless/README.md

 ### What is Restless?
 Restless is a small in-memory implant using C#.
 It uses SharpPcap, which uses Npcap APIs internally.
 Npcap is a new standard library update to the old WinPcap library.

-Restless is a C2 that controls implants using ICMP-like packets.
+RestlessCLI is a C2 that controls Restless implants using ICMP-like packets.
 Restless implant listens for specific ICMP-like packets and applies instructions given by Restless-CLI.py.
 Restless Controller/Server can task clients to execute pre-baked or arbitrary commands.

+### Definitions:
+RestlessCLI = Server
+Restless implant = Client

 ### Status
-- Has been successfully used on Windows7/10/12/16/19 and evaded detections on 10 :).
+- Restless implants have been successfully tested on Windows7/10/12/16/19 and evaded detections on 10 :).
 - Restless implants bypass Windows Inbound firewall rules.
 - Server has a fully working CLI.
 - Server sends encrypted messages, Caesar Cipher; it can be adjusted using the SHIFT parameter.